msecrist-couchbase/smallcb-training-capella/README.md

   100   329  100   222  100   107   1190    573 --:--:-- --:--:-- --:--:--  1193

 --------------------------
+DONE: store logs on S3? - DONE: by Denis.

+DONE: figure out where to run this in production? - DONE: by Denis.

 DONE: google analytics using same script JS as from developer.couchbase.com

 DONE: iframe for run output emits HTML instead of text/plain